 Typically the event in town runs from about 8:00 am until around 3:00 pm.
 The pancake breakfast goes from 8:00 until 10:00 am, festivities run along King Street from around 10:00 am until 3:00 pm, and the Langley Centennial Museum is open from 10:00 am until 4:45 pm.

-Here is the town’s general schedule of 2019 events and further below is the schedule of performances on the Main Stage.
+Below is the town’s general schedule of 2019 events and further below is the schedule of performances on the Main Stage.
 We expect 2021 details to be similar.

 - 8:00 to 10:00 am – Pancake Breakfast (at the south end of King Street)

 - 10:00 am – Flag Raising (at the BC Farm Museum and the Langley Centennial Museum)

 - 12:30 pm – Official Welcoming Ceremonies and Singing of O Canada (on the Main Stage)